janesma/sixonix/README.md

 SIXONIX
 =======

-Sixonix is a set of scripts which enable the user to run various benchmarks and collate the data, with the intention of benchmarking different GPU drivers.
-It is similar in nature to [Phoronix Test Suite](https://github.com/phoronix-test-suite/phoronix-test-suite).
-In fact, if you want benchmarking tools for yourself to work out of the box, that is a much better project for several reasons.
+Sixonix is a very barebones set of scripts which enable the user to run various benchmarks and collate the data.

+Running benchmarks and collecting the data are surprisingly difficult to execute in a reliable manner.
+The problem sixonix is trying to solve is to enable benchmarking of different drivers, on the same system, while eliminating as much user error (ie. using a debug build of mesa) and system noise (using incorrect resolutions) as possible.
+It also attempts to do one step better than, "run ministat" (it will do that too, if you wish).

-Sixonix is a very barebones set of scripts.
-It requires a lot of user intervention if one intends to do anything but utilize the default configuration and recipe.
-Benchmarking and statistics is surprisingly difficult to get right.
-The project intends to eliminate as much user error as possible, but users of this infrastructure should do some amount of manual verification for at least the first few times they use a script.
+If one intends to do anything but utilize the default configuration and recipe, it will likely require a lot of user modification - and therefore that's not recommended. **Although the project intends to eliminate as much user error as possible, users of this infrastructure should do some amount of manual verification for at least the first few times they use this tool, and after any benchmark updates.**

 Dependencies
 ============

-I will not mention bash explicitly.
-If you don't have bash on your system, I do not want you to use this tool.

 [run_shuffled_benchmarks.sh](run_shuffled_benchmarks.sh):
 - none?